CZ3004Group27/image_rec/README.md

     print('result is: ', res)
     ```

-    Alternatively, to run the code in the usual way:
+    Alternatively, to run the code in the usual way ():

     ```python
     from imagerec.infer import infer, get_image_from